Guseyn/ict-nearby-earthquakes/README.md

 # Why this example is cool

-The main reason that it uses [Cutie](https://github.com/Guseyn/cutie) extensions that basically implement [Async Tree Pattern](https://github.com/Guseyn/async-tree-patern/blob/master/Async_Tree_Patern.pdf).
+The main reason is that it uses [Cutie](https://github.com/Guseyn/cutie) extensions that basically implement [Async Tree Pattern](https://github.com/Guseyn/async-tree-patern/blob/master/Async_Tree_Patern.pdf).

 # How to run